Street fighting begins in Kyiv; people urged to seek shelter | Law-Order

 As dawn broke in Kyiv, it was not immediately clear how far the soldiers had advanced.
 Ukrainian officials reported some success in fending off assaults, but fighting persisted near the capital.
 Skirmishes reported on the edge of the city suggested that small Russian units were probing Ukrainian defences to clear a path for the main forces.

-Ukraine President Volodymyr Zelenskyy offered renewed assurance Saturday that the country's military would stand up to the Russian invasion.
-In a video recorded on a downtown street, he said he had not left the city and that claims that the Ukrainian military would put down arms were false.
+Ukrainian President Volodymyr Zelenskyy offered renewed assurance Saturday that the country's military would stand up to the Russian invasion.
+In a video recorded on a downtown Kyiv street, he said he had not left the city and that claims the Ukrainian military would put down arms were false.

-"We aren't going to lay down weapons.
-We will protect the country," he said.
-"Our weapon is our truth, and our truth is that it's our land, our country, our children.
-And we will defend all of that."
-The street clashes followed fighting that pummeled bridges, schools and apartment buildings, and resulted in hundreds of casualties.
-By Saturday morning, when the small Russian units tried to infiltrate Kyiv, Ukrainian forces controlled the situation, Zelenskyy adviser Mykhailo Podolyak said.

 The Kremlin accepted Kyiv's offer to hold talks, but it appeared to be an effort to squeeze concessions out of the embattled Zelenskyy instead of a gesture toward a diplomatic solution.

+Saturday's street clashes followed two days of massive air and missile strikes that Russian officials said targeted Ukrainian military facilities as their ground troops moved in from the north, east and south.
+The assault pummeled bridges, schools and apartment buildings, and resulted in hundreds of casualties.

+But Zelenskyy adviser Mykhailo Podolyak said Ukrainian forces controlled the situation when the small Russian units tried to infiltrate Kyiv.
+City officials in Kyiv urged residents to seek shelter, to stay away from windows and to take precautions to avoid flying debris or bullets.

-The Russian military on Friday laid claim to the southern Ukraine city of Melitopol.
-Still, it was unclear in the fog of war how much of Ukraine was still under Ukrainian control and how much Russian forces have seized.
+It was unclear in the fog of war how much of Ukraine was still under Ukrainian control and how much Russian forces have seized.
+UN officials said millions of residents could flee Ukraine for neighbouring countries in the West.

-As fighting persisted, Ukraine's military reported shooting down an II-76 Russian transport plane carrying paratroopers near Vasylkiv, a city 25 miles (40 km) south of Kyiv, an account confirmed by a senior American intelligence official.
-It was unclear how many were on board.
-Transport planes can carry up to 125 paratroopers.
+Ukraine's military reported shooting down an II-76 Russian transport plane carrying paratroopers near Vasylkiv, a city 25 miles (40 km) south of Kyiv, an account confirmed by a senior American intelligence official.

 A second Russian military transport plane was shot down near Bila Tserkva, 50 miles (85 km) south of Kyiv, according to two American officials with direct knowledge of conditions on the ground in Ukraine.